eomii/rules_ll/README.md

 ## 😷 Sanitizers

-Integrate sanitizers in your builds with the `sanitizer` attribute.
+Integrate sanitizers in your builds with the `sanitize` attribute.
 [Sanitizers guide](https://ll.eomii.org/guides/sanitizers).

 ```python